jatupan1989/boomjum1989/Regarding-"Spock-Vulcan"-review-on-Chrome-Web-Store.md

 Browser cache was cleared before each test.

-One thing is for sure: HTTPSB gives full information and control to users about what web pages do.
-HTTPSB is free and comes with no strings attached, no agenda.
+One thing is for sure: HTTPSB gives full information and control to users about what web pages are allowed to do.
+HTTPSB is free, comes with no strings attached and no agenda.
 HTTPSB is significantly more efficient memory- and CPU-wise than any other comparable blockers I've measured so far.

 It's bound to annoy some people who make a living off the bloat.